 - 1. What features were added or changed to make this a modern commercial space while still preserving its basic historical nature? - 2.
-Think about how the redevelopment of a historic place can change how a structure looks on the inside and outside.
+Think about how using a historic place differently can change how a structure looks on the inside and outside.
 Why would this matter to a community? - 3.
-What are the benefits of changing the exterior of a historic building? - 4.
-What are some of the challenges someone can face in preserving a historic site for a different purpose than what was originally intended?
+What are the benefits of changing the exterior of a historic building?
+What are the difficulties?